ARTICLE

 Service Times and locations

-Our Easter gatherings will be 9AM and 12PM at Helen Bernstein High School and 5PM at Hope Center.
+Our Easter gatherings will be 9AM and 12PM at Helen Bernstein High School and 5PM at the Hope Center.
 Click the links below for specific location and parking details:

 We believe it’s important and beautiful to gather together in person as a family, but we of course realize that we live in a world where it’s not always possible.
-Joining us in spirit is no less precious to us—we will be live-streaming the 12PM gathering at sundaysonline.realityla.com so our entire family can celebrate Jesus’ resurrection together!
+Joining us in spirit is no less precious to us—we will be live-streaming the 9AM gathering at sundaysonline.realityla.com so our entire family can celebrate Jesus’ resurrection together!

 ASL